-To make entry and exit easier, it's even possible to remove the steering wheel.
+To make entry and exit easier, the steering wheel can be removed.
 Custom-made luggage fits into the front and rear trunks.

 Under the Hood

-Based on a Ford engine block, the heavily reworked, all-aluminum 7.0-liter V-8 develops 750 hp at 6,300 rpm and 700 pounds-feet of torque at 4,800 rpm.
-A six-speed-manual transmission drives the rear wheels.
+Based on a Ford engine block, the all-aluminum 7.0-liter V-8 develops 750 hp at 6,300 rpm and 700 pounds-feet of torque at 4,800 rpm.
+A six-speed manual transmission drives the rear wheels.